ND-code-ai/DSS_dashboard/README.md

 ---

 # INFOMDDS - Dashboard
-The current dashboard shows the current state of EV usage among European countries.
+This dashboard shows the current state of EV usage among European countries.

 ## Running the App
 To run the dashboard make sure you have a valid docker installation on machine.
 Run "docker compose up" in the root directory of the dashboard where the docker-compose.yml file is located (eg. in DSS_Dashboard/)